oat-sa/taohub-articles/articles/Third Party Tools and Libraries/pdf-printing.md

 sudo apt-get install wkhtmltopdf
 ```

-However, depending on the version of your system, the installed version of `wkhtmltopdf` may not fully comply with the requirements, as there is some issues with QT when trying to render header and footers.
+However, depending on the version of your system, the installed version of `wkhtmltopdf` may not fully comply with the requirements, as there are some issues with QT when trying to render header and footers.
 If you encounter errors when generating the document, you should install the tool using these commands:

 ```bash
 sudo apt-get update